 and entering the credentials you get from WolkAbout IoT Platform when creating a device.

-Select the Device templates tab, and then press the + sign, and select the Upload option navigating to your local copy of the device template.
+Select the Device templates tab, and then click the + button, and select the Upload option navigating to your local copy of the device template.

 Now that a device template is available, you can create a device from it by clicking Create device.

-The following form has the Smart light device template pre-selected, so simply press Next step.
+The following form has the Smart light device template pre-selected, so simply click Next step.

-Here, you need to give your device a name and tick the checkbox for Create semantic group for this device (this is necessary for creating widgets on your dashboard later on).
+Here, you need to give your device a name and select the checkbox for Create semantic group for this device (this is necessary for creating widgets on your dashboard later on).

-Then, press Save and the form with device credentials will be displayed.
+Then, click Save and the form with device credentials will be displayed.
 Store these streams of information however you want and then enter them into main.py on line 17:

 wolk.DEVICE_KEY = "device_key" wolk.DEVICE_PASSWORD = "some_password"